uop-ibbs/mdash/INSTALL.md

 `mdash-x.y.z/src/mdash` contain documentation in the indicated formats.

 `make check` runs some rudimentary test cases.
+Depending on the version of Eigen3, some of the checks may fail with differences in the signs of the principal components.
+As the PCs are only defined up to a change of sign, these may be ignored.

 `make install` is optional.
 It copies the programs `mdash` and `amberdash` to `PREFIX/bin`, the pdf and html manuals to